freelan-developers/freelan/INSTALL.md

 We assume here that OpenSSL is built and installed in the `C:\OpenSSL` or `C:\OpenSSL-x64` directories.

-Extract the archive were you like then go into the extracted folder with a MSys console.
+Extract the archive where you like then go into the extracted folder with a MSys console.

 For 32 bits: